|

 responses in soft tissue metastases were

+reported in all three arms.
 The toxicity was as predicted with

 these compounds, mostly myelosuppression.